 - Select Stop Using Apple ID, then on the next pane, choose to Stop Using.

-With some apps, you can create a new password to sign in.
-This way, you can sign in without using your Apple ID.
-Other apps may let you use Sign in for multiple apps.
-Keep in mind, though, that when you stop using your Apple ID or when you turn off email forwarding, it may apply to all other apps from the same vendor.
+Some apps allow you to sign in using a password different from your Apple ID, so you don’t need to use it to access that app.
+Other apps will allow you to use Sign In for multiple features and apps.
+Keep in mind, though, that when you stop using your Apple ID or turn off email forwarding, it may apply to all other apps you have installed from the same vendor.